Michael-Kagnew/seg3103_playground/Lab03/README.md

 4. Condition/branch coverage

 ## Date Code Coverage Metrics
-Here are the metrics for the date class before any changes were made:
+Here are the metrics for the date class before any changes were made: <br>
 ![image](./assets/date_before_tests.png)

-Here are the metrics after adding in more tests:
+Here are the metrics after adding in more tests: <br>
 ![image](./assets/Lab3AddedTestsCoverage.png)

 ### Manual Condition Coverage